djpogo/sveltekit-strapi/README.md

-# sapper/strapi website
+# SvelteKit and strapi.io website

-This is the example repository for this [blog post](https://raoulkramer.de/build-a-sapper-strapi-website) with a working code base for a [sapper](https://sapper.svelte.dev/) frontend consuming a [strapi](https://strapi.io) api.
+This is the example project to this blog post [SvelteKit & Strapi](https://raoulkramer.de/build-a-sveltekit-strapi-website).

-> **Sass support needed?**
+## issues

->
+**SvelteKit** is in early development, please have a look at the [SvelteKit Docs](https://kit.svelte.dev/docs) and [SvelteKit Github](https://github.com/sveltejs/kit) to see it's progress.

-> Have a look at the [sass branch](https://github.com/djpogo/sapper-strapi/tree/sass) of this repository, including the sass setup from [Sean Schertell](https://medium.com/@sean_27490)s article [Svelte / Sapper with Sass!](https://medium.com/@sean_27490/svelte-sapper-with-sass-271fff662da9).
+Right now **the `apiUrl` is hardcoded** in my SvelteKit code.
+Search for `// TODO` to find the spots you need to alter.

 ## setup

-You can use `npm run setup` in the project folder, to create the sapper .env and create/update the strapi .env file with the JWT_SECRETs it needs.
+You can use `npm run setup` in the project folder, to ~~create the sapper .env and~~ create/update the strapi .env file with the JWT_SECRETs it needs.
 This command will not change other values in your `.env` files.

 If you run this command on an existing strapi instance your backend and frontend strapi users will need to sign in again.